 Note: If you plan on renting a car in the summer in BC, book as soon as possible.
 Our trip was last minute and there was nothing available for us 2 weeks before departure.

 You can choose to take public transit.
 YVR Skylynx offers a good bus service from Vancouver airport or city centre to Whistler.
 They only stop for pick-ups and drop-offs but it’s an affordable, clean, and safe bus service that gets you to Whistler from downtown Vancouver in about two hours.
 It’s also very affordable and there is a washroom and wifi on board.
-I paid $30 roundtrip from downtown Vancouver to Whistler and back.
+Tickets are $40 roundtrip (2023 pricing) from downtown Vancouver to Whistler and back.
 If you choose this route, book your ticket ahead of time as there are limited seats.

 Getting Around Whistler